kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 # Others Kestra configuration

 ## Url configuration
-Some notification service need to have an url configuration defined in order to add some link directly to the web ui.
+Some notification services require a URL configuration defined in order to add some links directly to the Web UI.
 Use a full uri here with a trailing `/` (without ui or api).

 ```yaml
 kestra:
   url: https://www.my-host.com/kestra/